shikokuchuo/mirai/README.md

 ```

 If during a `call_mirai()` an interrupt e.g. ctrl+c is sent, the mirai
-will resolve to an empty character string of class ‘miraiInterrupt’ and
+will resolve to an empty character vector of class ‘miraiInterrupt’ and
 ‘errorValue’. `is_mirai_interrupt()` may be used to test for such
 interrupts.